-"My mission is to provide a safe and empowering space that encourages individuals and groups to access their natural healing ability, to restore vital energy and to deeply relax."
+"I aim to provide a safe and empowering space that encourages people to access their natural healing ability, to restore vital energy and to deeply relax."

-"I am committed to health and wellbeing, and to supporting individuals and groups to access their natural healing ability.
-I have worked with thousands of people both individually and in workshops over the past 22 years.
+"I am committed to health and wellbeing, and to supporting people to access their natural healing ability.
+I have worked with thousands of people both individually and in workshops over the past 24 years.

 Alongside private practice, I love collaborating within organisations: I've been involved with Exeter Drugs Project; supporting people in recovery from addiction, Positive Action South West; supporting people with H.I.V and The Atlas Project; supporting people with learning disabilities.
 I've worked on Detox retreats and Yoga holidays and I'm currently working within the N.H.S.

 I love to be invited to become part of your retreats or workshops.
-Please get in touch if you would like to collaborate.
+Please get in touch if you would like to explore this with me.

-Over the years I have taught Yoga classes and workshops, Shiatsu for beginners, Meridian Massage and Five Elements for bodywork practitioners, Conscious Dance and Corporate Health and Wellbeing days.
+Over the years I have taught Yoga, Shiatsu, Five Elements, Conscious Dance and Corporate Health and Wellbeing days.

 Certificate in Professional Kinesiology, The School of Creative Kinesiology, Devon - 1 Year - 2006

 Plus regular Postgraduate courses in all of the above and monthly supervision.

 Certificate in Teaching, Plymouth College - 2014

 Yoga - 28 years - 1992 - (ongoing)